rfg74/rfg74.github.io/Lab5.md

 </div>

 As a starting value, I set my Kp value to be 0.1.
 I conduted multiple tests with different Kp values to find the optimal value for my system.
 At Kp = 0.1, my robot would hit the wall well before it started reversing.
 At Kp = 0.05 my robot managed to stop however it was just shy of hitting the wall before it began to reverse.
 I found that the optimal value was Kp = 0.01.
 This yielded the best results with my robot stopping at roughly 300 mm away from the wall.

+#### Linear Extrapolation

+To account for the disparity between my ToF sensor and my PID loop, I used the standard extrapolation equation:

+y = y1 + (x - x1)((y2 - y1)/(x2 - x1))

+I implemented this into my code by adding an else if statement which checks if my ToF sensor has a new reading.
+If thre is a new reading, it is added to the distance_array like normal.
+However, if there is not a new reading, the former two measurements are recorded and used to exrapolate a new value based on their average.

+### References:
+For this lab, I referenced the lab reports of Mikayla Lahr, Daria Kot, and Stephen Wagner.
+I used ChatGPT to help trouble shoot with issues in my code that arose.